kode-sektor/advanced-ludo-game/README.md

 1. One house vs One house

-- Although the Ludo game has four houses, some ludo games may allow only 1 house vs 1 house.
+- Although the Ludo game has four houses, some Ludo games may allow only 1 house vs 1 house.

 2. One die roll

-- You are probably used to 2 dice roll but do not get surprised if you encounter a ludo setting that caters for only one die.
+- You are probably used to 2 dice roll but do not get surprised if you encounter a Ludo setting that caters for only one die.
 With one die roll per throw, the provision for double-six is usually, for all intents and purposes, eliminated.

 3. Token dislodge